|

 In

-2006, my aunt, Winkie La Force, was preparing for a mission
+2002, my aunt, Winkie La Force, was preparing for a mission

-cracks of her suitcase with items that were easily acquirable
+We sought to fill the cracks of her suitcase with items that

-in the states but would serve to be invaluable for the villagers
+were easily acquirable in the states but would serve to be

-that she was serving.
-It was the simple gift of reading glasses
+invaluable for the villagers that she was serving.
+It was

-that had the most immediate impact for these villagers because
+impact for these villagers because many of the inhabitants

-as a result of aging.
-For less than one $1, a pair of reading
+had partial vision as a result of aging.
+For less than one

-glasses was able to restore the ability to read or complete
+$1, a pair of reading glasses was able to restore the ability

-working tasks for these individuals.
-Inspired by the direct
+to read or complete working tasks for these individuals.
+Inspired

-received 501(c)(3) status from the IRS, which has allowed
+2009, we received 501(c)(3) status from the IRS, which has

-for all donations to be tax-deductible.
+allowed for all donations to be tax-deductible.

 With